sdt6585/convergence-docs/project plan/epics/0002 Epic - Core Gameplay Mechanics/Sprint 02 - Player Inventory Management.md

 The player may add an item to their inventory from the chat panel, either by clicking the panel or typing "Add item [item name]".
 This system should be flexible based on what is easy to implement from an engineering perspective.

+Maximum Carry Weight
+The maximum carry weight for a character is their strength times their constitution.
+Some equipment will increase this limit.
+If a character exceeds their carry limit, they move at half speed.
+If a character doubles their carry limit, they are unable to move without removing items from their inventory.

 ### Selling Items
 Merchants will take equipment and raw materials and trade them for coinage.
 When a trade is initiated in storytelling, the Game Master can remove an item from a player's inventory and place it in an NPC's inventory.
 The Game Master can then add the appropriate currency to the player's inventory.